syafiqhadzir/personal-milestone/csharp-tutorials/csharp-unit-testing-beginners/csharp.unit-testing/Notes.md

 2. Write the simplest code to make the test pass
 3. Refactor if necessary

-Benefits of TDD: testable source code; full coverage by tests; simpler implementation
+Benefits of TDD: testable source code; full coverage by tests; simpler implementation.